mutable-dan/dexplex/README.md

 basic read config - done
-class to manage rest dexcom calls - in progress has to handle errors - in progress has to handle re-login handle when to request new data based on system time of last received handle missing data requests cache for BG will read from logs at start (if avail) write bg to logs and db - done manage rest reader and writer - in progress notifications of problems handle more than one user encode pwd in config
+class to manage rest dexcom calls - in progress has to handle errors - in progress has to handle re-login  - in progress handle when to request new data based on system time of last received handle missing data requests cache for BG will read from logs at start (if avail) write bg to logs and db - done manage rest reader and writer - in progress notifications of problems- - in progress handle more than one user encode pwd in config handle errors in classes under mgr class